n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.text-classifier.md

   detected.
 Otherwise, if none of the categories are detected, the item is dropped.

-* **System Prompt Template**, allows you to change the system prompt that's used for the classification.
-It uses a placeholder for the categories, `{categories}`
+* **System Prompt Template**: This option allows you to change the system prompt that's used for the classification.
+It uses the `{categories}` placeholder for the categories.

 ## Related resources